Tyrol offers perfect conditions for hiking - six of the most popular alpine long distance walking trails cross Tyrol.

 - E5 European long distance path - 8,000 km:

 The E5 takes from the French Atlantic Coast (Brittany) to Verona in Italy and crosses the Alps.
-Zams and the Zammer Lochputz, the "mystic canyon of Tyrol", is one of the most popular stops hikers make along the E5 European long distance path.
+Zams and the Zams Gorge, the "Mystic Canyon of Tyrol", is one of the most popular stops hikers make along the E5 European long distance path.